jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/020-single-string.md

 In _The Advancing Guitarist_,
 Mick Goodrick explained it beautifully.

-"Playing on a single string is absolutely the most logical place to begin on a guitar.
+"Playing on a single string is absolutely the most logical place to begin on a guitar," he wrote.

-Consider the following observations:
+"Consider the following observations:

 * "The simplest way to see notes is in a straight line.
 * A single string *is* a straight line.